-Gluten is a protein most often associated with wheat and wheat flour but can also be found in barley, rye, and other types of wheat, including triticale, spelt, einkorn, farina, kamut, farro, durum, bulgar, and semolina.
+Gluten is a combination of two proteins most often associated with wheat and wheat flour but gluten proteins can also be found in barley, rye, and other types of wheat, including triticale, spelt, einkorn, farina, kamut, farro, durum, bulgar, and semolina.
 Gluten proteins in wheat flours make dough elastic and stretchy, and trap gas within baked goods, providing a light, airy structure.
-Additionally, gluten can be found in products made with these grains like salad dressing, sauces and even cosmetics.
+Additionally, gluten can be found in products made with these grains like salad dressings, sauces, and beer.

-The Food and Drug Administration (FDA) requires that all foods containing the eight major food allergens be clearly labeled on the packaging.
+The Food and Drug Administration (FDA) requires that all foods containing the nine major food allergens be clearly labeled on the packaging.
 This labeling law includes wheat but not gluten.
-Therefore, other glutencontaining grains, like barley and rye, are not required to be labeled.
-A package stating "wheat-free" is not the same as "gluten-free."
+Therefore, other gluten-containing grains, like barley and rye, are not required to be labeled.
+A package label stating "wheat-free" is not the same as "gluten-free."
 The FDA has also standardized the voluntary use of the labeling terms "gluten-free," "free of gluten," "no gluten," and "without gluten" as containing less than 20 parts per million (ppm) of gluten.
-Unlike allergen labeling, producers do not need to label for gluten-free, yet producers can choose to use the term for consumer ease of label reading.
-As product ingredients may change, the best advice is to read the label carefully and contact the manufacturer if you are unsure about the gluten status of a food product.
+Unlike allergen labeling, food manufacturers do not need to label for gluten-free, but they may choose to use the term for consumer ease of label reading.